 4. Workshops and training programs that teach how to promote better thinking skills in children.
 One of them is Bloom’s taxonomy utilized at schools and educational institutions aimed towards building knowledge within various learning domains.
-It basically leads kids from one learning skill to next and is important tool in encouraging critical thinking as well.
-It helps in getting right resources and facts straight that are needed for critical thinking and problem solving.
-At SMARTS Club we have special program designed to train in critical thinking which has a broad spectrum of topics covering reading, writing, math, verbal reasoning, science and more.
+It basically leads kids from one learning skill to next and is an important tool in encouraging critical thinking as well.
+It helps in getting the right resources and facts straight that are needed for critical thinking and problem-solving.
+At SMARTS Club we have a special program designed to train in critical thinking which has a broad spectrum of topics covering reading, writing, math, verbal reasoning, science and more.

-5. Brain teasers, logic puzzles, sorting and classification activities, and creative thinking exercises are other good sources which encourage thinking abilities in the kids.
+5. Brain teasers, logic puzzles, sorting and classification activities, and creative thinking exercises are other good sources that encourage thinking abilities in the kids.
 Robotics and chess are few of the enrichment activities which teach critical thinking to kids.

 There can be other strategies and activities which can be adopted and adapted according to the kids’ need and abilities.
 As parents we want to provide them with best tools and means so they can be successful in their academic and personal life.
 We have incorporated these ideas to develop classes in critical thinking at SMARTS Club and would love to hear from you about any other ideas and strategies which might help kids in our community develop critical thinking.